Furniture

 MARY MYERS COUNTRY LIFE

+Petter has made furniture for important collections around the world.
 Commissions include the directors’ dining room at the National Gallery, the boardroom for Barbican Art Gallery, reception and boardroom furniture for many different companies and corporations mainly in London & locally for Bridport Town Hall, LSI and Lyme Regis Philpot Museum.
 He has designed and made public art seating for Cambridge Science Park, the Wessex Ridgeway Sculpture Trail, Sanctuaries for Newton Abbott and Minehead Hospitals & the Macmillan Garden at Hereford Hospital.
-In 2019 his Wave Pavilion was commissioned for Tom Hoblyn’s Dubai Majlis Show Garden for the RHS Chelsea Flower Show.
-Private commissions have been numerous and varied, sometimes including milling and drying trees from clients’ own land.
+In 2019 his Wave Pavilion was commissioned for the RHS Chelsea Flower Show.
+Private commissions have been numerous, wonderful and varied, sometimes including making work from trees grown on clients’ own land.

-Petter has been working wood since he was 17 when he returned to Norway to study traditional boatbuilding first as an apprentice, then at the Jondal wooden boat building school and later at a special selected apprenticeship to learn to build the highly prized Oselvar Faering, an open sailing rowboat known as the Stradivarius of the sea.
+Petter has been working wood since he was 17 when he returned to Norway to study traditional boatbuilding first as an apprentice, then at the Jondal wooden boat building school.
+Later he was one of eight young boatbuilders selected for a heritage apprenticeship learning direct from the last remaining members of the traditional family all the skills to build the highly prized Oselvar Faering, an open sailing rowboat known as the Stradivarius of the sea.
 For seven years Petter built boats, running his own boatyard in Norway and later building yachts in Maine.
 He still sails his first Oselvar from West Bay harbour.

-He studied cabinetmaking at the College of the Redwoods in California with James Krenov, whose deeply thoughtful approach contributed to Petter’s direct and honest language in wood.
+Petter studied cabinetmaking at the College of the Redwoods in California with James Krenov, whose deeply thoughtful approach contributed to Petter’s direct and honest language in wood.
 In 1989 Petter came to UK to study sustainable design at John Makepeace’s forward-looking Hooke Park College.
 Already an outstanding woodworker, Petter benefitted from a high level of publicity and lecturers from all parts of business and design.
-He graduated with commissions, including a dining room for the sculptor Dame Elisabeth Frink, and set up his i tre workshop at Chilcombe in West Dorset where he has worked ever since usually with a team of craftsmen and apprentices.
+He graduated with commissions, including a dining room for the sculptor Dame Elisabeth Frink, and set up his i tre workshop at Chilcombe in West Dorset, on the estate of the artist John Hubbard, where he worked for thirty years making his furniture with a team of craftsmen and apprentices.

 This website is using cookies